Xiaofeng-Tan/MGBOD/README.md

 \end{equation}
 $$

-Similarly, the time cost of anomaly detection for all views can be computed as follows
+Similarly, the time cost for anomaly detection across all views can be computed as follows:
 $$
 	\begin{equation}
 \begin{aligned}